 Program Residency and Transfer Credits

-Students are required to complete 45 credit hours of computer science courses in order to graduate.
+Students are required to complete a minimum of 45 credit hours of computer science courses in order to graduate.
 The residency requirement for the program is that at least 30 credit hours must be taken from CU Boulder courses in the program (online courses) after the student has matriculated in the program as an Applied Computer Science student.

 Students who have taken on-campus computer science courses at CU Boulder can receive credit for a maximum of 15 credit hours before matriculating into the program.
+Due to the degree residency requirement transfer credit cannot be accepted after a student has begun the program.

 Students who have taken computer science courses from other universities can transfer a maximum of 9 credit hours to the program assuming that the courses are equivalent to the courses in the program.